 - Journaling groups provide a structured setting for developing therapeutic and recovery skills in the form of journaling, keeping a diary, completing homework assignments, and other writing tasks.

 - Music therapy groups provide an emotionally evocative group setting that is designed to provide the participants with an opportunity to practice affect management skills.

 - Healthy relationships groups focus on developing social skills and practicing healthy interactions.
 It provides a forum for structured, supportive risk-taking and practicing assertiveness, and the giving and taking of feedback.

 - Discharge planning groups provide an opportunity for building skills that will improve the quality of life after discharge and reduce the likelihood that self-destructive behaviors will re-emerge, preventing the possibility of future readmission.

-Experiential therapy: In an attempt to provide a truly holistic approach to treatment, the staff at Cross Creek Hospital offers a number of experiential therapeutic options for patients who are battling the compulsion to self-harm using things such as psychodrama and recreational techniques.
+Experiential therapy at our hospital: In an attempt to provide a truly holistic approach to treatment, the staff at Cross Creek Hospital offers a number of experiential therapeutic options for patients who are battling the compulsion to self-harm using things such as psychodrama and recreational techniques.
 These therapies are designed to teach patients skills for appropriate risk-taking, internal communication and cooperation, and expressing needs and fears in a healthy way.
 Examples of the experiential therapies that patients may engage in while at our Austin-based treatment center include:

 - Physical wellness and exercise therapy program